Gordon Guggisberg: Career and later life

 Following the union of the Southern Nigeria Protectorate and the Northern Nigeria Protectorate in 1913, Guggisberg was appointed surveyor-general of Nigeria.
 In 1914 he was appointed director of public works in the Gold Coast, but he rejoined the army upon the outbreak of the First World War.
 He commanded the 94th Field Company, Royal Engineers, from 1915 to 1916, and was Commander, Royal Engineers, (CRE) of the 8th Divisional Engineers during the Battle of the Somme (July 1916), and of the 66th (2nd East Lancashire) Divisional Engineers from November 1916 to May 1917.
 He was brigadier-general commanding the 170th (2/1st North Lancashire) Brigade 1917–1918, assistant-inspector-general of training, general headquarters, France, in 1918; and in command of the 100th Brigade in 1918.
 He was mentioned in dispatches five times, and was awarded the Distinguished Service Order in 1918.

 In 1919, Guggisberg was appointed Governor of the Gold Coast.
-There he energetically undertook works of development and extension of railways, and created the deep-water harbour of Takoradi, superseding the use of surf-boats for handling traffic.
-In 1923 he commissioned the construction of Accra's Korle Bu Teaching Hospital, the finest and most modern institution of its kind in colonial Africa at the time.
-During his time in the Gold Coast, as during his time in Nigeria, Guggisberg was lucky to be able to benefit from the advice of the geologist Albert Ernest Kitson, who took a keen interest in developing local infrastructures.
+There he undertook work to develop and extend the railways, and created the deep-water harbour of Takoradi, superseding the use of surf-boats for handling traffic.
+In 1923 he commissioned the construction of Accra's Korle-Bu Teaching Hospital, the most modern institution of its kind in colonial Africa at the time.
+During his time in the Gold Coast, as during his time in Nigeria, Guggisberg took the advice of the geologist Albert Ernest Kitson, who took a keen interest in developing local infrastructures.

 Close association with native Africans during his survey work convinced Guggisberg that the African races and Muslims of the Middle East and Asia were capable of eventually attaining the development levels of modern Europe.
 Toward the close of his life he wrote: "My practical experience... during the last twenty-seven years has convinced me that what individuals have achieved, in spite of ill-selected systems of education, can be achieved by the race generally, provided we alter our educational methods."
 In order to carry out that purpose he founded Achimota College for the training of native teachers and instructors.
 It was later to become the largest establishment for the education of native Africans.

 The aim of Guggisberg's policy was the development of the country by and for the natives rather than for the benefit of European capitalists.
-In 1928 Guggisberg was appointed governor and commander-in-chief of British Guiana, but owing to failing health he was obliged to leave the colony in 1929, and soon afterwards resigned the appointment.
-He introduced drastic administrative reforms and devoted himself energetically to the problems of maintaining and improving the system of drainage and irrigation upon which the sugar and rice cultivation of the colony depended.
+In 1928 he was appointed governor and commander-in-chief of British Guiana, but owing to failing health he was obliged to leave the colony in 1929, and soon afterwards resigned the appointment.
+He introduced drastic administrative reforms and devoted himself to the problems of maintaining and improving the system of drainage and irrigation upon which the sugar and rice cultivation of the colony depended.
 He also promoted immigration and peasant settlement and the development of the production and marketing of rice.
 These activities were cut short by his illness and resignation in 1929.
-He died at Bexhill-on-Sea at the age of 60.
+He died in 1930 at Bexhill-on-Sea, Sussex, at the age of 60.